 Phillip Atiba Goff

-Phillip Atiba Goff is a Professor of African American Studies and Psychology at Yale University.
+Phillip Atiba Goff is the Carl I. Hovland Professor of African American Studies and Professor of Psychology at Yale University.
 He received his AB from Harvard and PhD in Psychology from Stanford.
 He quickly became a national leader in the science of racial bias by pioneering scientific experiments that exposed how our minds learn to associate Blackness and crime implicitly—often with deadly consequences.
 This research led Dr. Goff to co-found the Center for Policing Equity (CPE), a university research center now supported by the 501(c)(3) Policing Equity organization.
 Created at UCLA, where Dr. Goff took tenure, the Center grew to be the world’s largest research and action think tank on race and policing.
 CPE also hosts the world’s largest collection of police behavioral data in the National Science Foundation-funded National Justice Database.
 This database now serves as a tool to reduce burdensome and inequitable policing through scientific analyses.
 Dr. Goff has won two American Psychological Association early career awards, the Association for Psychological Science Rising Star award, and the National Organization of Black Law Enforcement Executive’s Lloyd G. Sealy Award, among many others.
 He regularly appears on cable news, provides congressional testimony, and was a panelist for President Obama’s Task Force on 21st Century Policing.